tuneboy2/old_alx-low_level_programming/0x00-hello_world/README.md

 - **5. Hello, printf**
   - [5.
 Hello, printf](./5-printf.c): A C program that prints exactly `with proper grammar, but the outcome is a piece of art,`, followed by a new line.
 Using only the function `printf`

+- **7. Intel**
+  - [7.
+Intel](./100-intel): Script that generates the assembly code in Intel syntax of a C file saved in the variable `$CFILE`; saves the result in an output file of the same name but with a `.s` extension.
+    * Example: If the C file is main.c, the output is main.s.